 After studying at Duke University ('79) and Trinity Evangelical Divinity School ('84), I was involved for eight years in pastoral ministry as a youth minister and church planter.
 After the heartbreak of a failed church plant, I took a position in 1992 teaching Bible at Christ Presbyterian Academy in Nashville, TN.
 During that time, I also coached the boys track and cross country teams.
 Here I found my quest for the next 20 years — connecting the Bible to the hearts of high school students.
 But toward the end of that time, I began to feel God’s urgings to pursue a new quest, one of connecting the Bible to the hearts of men.
 Despite my initial fear and objections, the community of men around me encouraged me to begin something new.
 So in 2012, I left full-time teaching to begin Landmark Journey Ministries.

 For the last six years, I have seen God open many surprising doors.
 The first was the work of spiritual direction.
 Here I help a man learn to listen to God more clearly and respond to Him more faithfully.
+A second door was taking on the task of being the editor of Stand Firm, LIfeWay's devotional magazine for men.
+Here I get to interact with many writers who desire to help men walk closer with God.
 Another door was the opportunity to become an author.
-Along with Landmarks (2013) and Divided (2015), Heroic will soonbe released in 2019, a book for men.
+Along with Landmarks (2013) and Divided (2015), Heroic will be released in 2019, the book for men I have wanted to writer for some time.
 Other surprising doors have been the recent launch of the day-long silent retreat and the beginning of a mentoring project between older and younger men.
-In all of this, my hope is that men will connect their story more deeply to the great story, the redemptive story God is telling through Christ Jesus.
+In all of this, my hope is that men will connect their story more deeply to the great story God is telling through Christ Jesus.